Khwab-kalra/Machine-Learning-A-Z/Simple Linear Regression/Theory.md

 where y is the dependent variable, x is the independent variable, m is the slope, and b is the intercept.

-The simple linear regression model assumes that there is a linear relationship between the two variables, and the errors or residuals are normally distributed with a mean of zero and constant variance.
+The simple linear regression model _assumes that there is a linear relationship between the two variables_, and the errors or residuals are normally distributed with a mean of zero and constant variance.
 The model is often used in various fields such as finance, economics, engineering, and social sciences.